By Mike Miller Updated May 13, 2022

 Apalachicola has done a wonderful job of preserving many of its old historic buildings.

-The city has more than 900 historic homes and buildings listed in its extensive National Register District.
+Apalachicola Center has more than 900 historic homes and buildings in its extensive Historic District, which is listed in the US National Register of Historic Places.

-Its vibrant history and rich maritime culture are still very much on display with a working waterfront including shrimp and oyster businesses mingling with gift shops and restaurants in restored historic buildings.
+Its vibrant history and rich maritime culture are still very much on display with a working waterfront including shrimp and oyster businesses mingling with gift shops and restaurants all serving fresh local seafood in restored historic buildings.

 An Apalachicola physician Dr. John Gorrie, discovered the cold-air process of refrigeration and patented an ice machine in 1850.